 If you love your fishing and are visiting the Catalan area of Spain chances are you already know about the amazing fishing in Spain that is offered in this country.
-The common known areas of Barcelona, Blanes, Costa Brava, Sitges and Tarragona all offer tantalising fishing grounds but what if you want to go somewhere a little different with just as many fishing varieties and methods on offer?
+The common known areas of Barcelona, Blanes, Costa Brava, Sitges and Tarragona all offer tantalising fishing grounds but what if you want to go somewhere a little different with just as many fishing varieties and techniques on offer?
 You head 2 hours south of Barcelona to a place called the Ebro Delta.
-Here you will find amazing fishing, different varieties of fish species and a beautiful surrounding to your fishing adventure.
+Here you will find amazing fishing, different varieties of fish species and a beautiful natural landscape for your fishing adventure.
 Fancy Learning more about fishing in the Ebro Delta?

 Fishing in the Ebro Delta